BACK TO DIRECTIVES

 The Gyōji Directive

-If authority is assumed rather than granted, the system is invalid.
+If an order is obeyed because of the person rather than the mandate, the system is compromised.

 Implementation Protocol